Health & Safety

 - Rapid Test - We can administer a Rapid Test using the PCR machine, which returns results in about 15 minutes.
-This test costs $75 and will be billed to the student's account.
+This test costs $75 when administered by Washington College and will be billed to the student's account.
 We will not require a rapid test, it is a choice for students if they wish to know the results immediately.
 The expense can possibly be submitted to the family's insurance plan after the fact.

 Medical tests for ill students will result in additional expenses.
 The billing for symptomatic tests is the same as it is for things like a flu test or rapid strep test.

 NOTE: If a student who is ill is able to safely travel home to recover, they are encouraged to do so.
 For students with symptoms, clearance to return will only be granted once it has been at least 10 days since symptoms first appeared, it has been at least 24 hours with no fever (without the use of fever-reducing medication) and all symptoms have improved.
 Return to campus is only permitted once you have been sent an email confirmation from either health services or the Q&I coordinator confirming the date that you may return to campus.